thosgood/this-weeks-finds/markdown/151-200/week189.md

             = 32 π M ω

-Now for something from loop quantum gravity: if we work in the SO(3) theory, it\'s natural to guess that this change in area comes from the appearance or disappearance of a single spin-1 edge puncturing the horizon, so that
+Now for something from loop quantum gravity: if we work in the SO(3) theory, it's natural to guess that this change in area comes from the appearance or disappearance of a single spin-1 edge puncturing the horizon, so that